skorch-dev/skorch/docs/user/parallelism.rst

 In your code, use joblib's :func:`~joblib.parallel_backend` context manager to activate the Dask backend when you run grid searches and the like.
 Also instantiate a :class:`dask.distributed.Client` to point to the Dask scheduler that you want to use.
-Let's see how this could look like:
+Let's see what this could look like:

 .. code:: python